Your World empowers young people to become leaders and agents of change

 Empowered to lead

-This year’s global winners from Scoris International School in Uganda addressed women’s unemployment, showcasing how Your World empowers students to apply cross-curricular knowledge and turn ideas into action.
+This year’s winners from Scoris International School in Uganda addressed women’s unemployment, showcasing how Your World empowers students to apply cross-curricular knowledge and turn ideas into action.
+Beyond the competition, many projects have sparked sustainability efforts and community-driven initiatives, demonstrating how young people are driving change.
+The winning team this year helped to train tens of youth and single mothers to run their own soap making and baking businesses.

 The 11th edition of the Your World competition will open in September 2025.
 Visit our website for more information.